oceanhealth/fukushima/README.md

 # Summary
-Japan has opened a public comment period regarding final decision on storing or dumping radioactive wastewater from the Fukushima disaster into the Pacific Ocean.
-In 1972, dumping radioactive waste into the ocean was banned and internationally prohibited. ( The London Convention )
+Japan has opened a public comment period regarding the final decision on storing or dumping radioactive wastewater from the Fukushima disaster into the Pacific Ocean.
+In 1972, dumping radioactive waste into the ocean was banned and internationally prohibited by the London Convention.

 DISCLAIMER: This essay does not question or debate the efficacy of Nuclear Energy.
-It is an analysis of publically released health and safety data and potential implications of controlled planetary radionuclide contamination.
+It is only an analysis of the health and safety data and potential implications of a controlled planetary radionuclide release.

 # Proposed Solution.
 Honor the work of the ,  TEPCO for the last 12  , the engineers for the last 12 years.
 Fukushima Will become the global beacon for